-Assignments turned in up to 24 hours late will be discounted 10% of the grade that they would otherwise receive.
+Assignments turned in up to 24 hours late (from 11:59PM of the day the assignment was due) will be discounted 10% of the grade that they would otherwise receive.
 Assignments turned in more than 24 hours late will not be graded and will contribute zero points toward your final grade, unless arrangements have been made in advance with the instructor.
 Missed assignments will contribute zero points toward your final grade.